rjlee/actual-auto-categorise/README.md

 # Optional: path to store local budget data (default: ./budget)
 ACTUAL_DATA_DIR=./budget
 ```
+> **Security note:** If connecting to a self-signed Actual Budget instance, set `NODE_TLS_REJECT_UNAUTHORIZED=0` in your environment.
+This disables certificate verification and makes TLS/HTTPS requests insecure.

 You can also use a JSON or YAML config file (`config.json`, `config.yaml`, or `config.yml`) in the project root to set default CLI options: